TeamLumi/luminescent-team/docs/faq.md

 Definitely come check out our partnered server, [Pokemon Switch Modding](https://discord.gg/8Dkm8YNmYy) - However, we will be launching our own section to help out with modding when more of our documentation is done, and I will ping you all when that is ready.

-### One last thing: what is Affection?
+### What is Affection?
 Will turning it off stop friendship evolutions?

 [Affection](https://bulbapedia.bulbagarden.net/wiki/Affection) is the "[Pokémon] held on so you wouldn't be sad!" mechanic.
 It scales on the same number as friendship/happiness, but will not affect other mechanics related to friendship.
 This includes Sylveon, despite previous generations specifically being tied to the affection mechanic.
 It's friendship now.